 Author’ s Biography:

-Computer chip Arrizza, a former Psychiatrist and Medical professional, is an International Expert Self Empowerment Life Coach, Relationship and Spiritual Tele-Coach, Author and the developer from the powerful Mind Resonance ProcessÂ® (MRP).
+Nick Arrizza, a former Psychiatrist plus Medical Doctor, is an International Expert Personal Empowerment Life Coach, Relationship plus Spiritual Tele-Coach, Author and the creator of the powerful Mind Resonance ProcessÂ® (MRP).

 Author’ s Bio: